 This course provides an introduction to and overview of the banking and financial services industry under US law and where US laws intersect with international banking supervision structures and principles.
 The course focuses on US banking structures and regulations, with an emphasis on the public or regulatory policies behind the laws and regulations.
 Recent US legislation in the Dodd-Frank Act and recent international reform initiatives such as Basel III receive close scrutiny.
 The course addresses a range of safety and soundness rules, permissible activity issues, chartering and merger activity procedures and capital and liquidity requirements.
 The course also addresses administrative procedures including bank examination and supervision, the regulatory supervisory process and bank enforcement actions.
 Students are asked to do significant reading and to participate in classroom discussion about course subject matter and to be aware of current developments in the financial services industry.
 This is a required course for all students studying for the degree of Master of Laws in Banking and Financial Law.

-Governance, Risk Management and Compliance: LAW BK 931
+Governance, Compliance, Sanctions and Risk: LAW BK 931

 2 credits